- 24-HOUR SALT HOTLINE 416.798.7050

 1. Remove the snow.

 It might be tempting to toss some de-icer on snow, but you’re not making the most of it that way, and it may not work at all.
-Rock salt breaks up the bond between pavement and ice, so the salt has to make contact on the pavement.
+Rock salt breaks up the bond between pavement and ice, so the salt has to make contact with the pavement.
 Use a shovel or snow blower to get this job done.

 2. Spread it out.

 It’s not a good idea to cluster large amounts of rock salt together.
 Depending on the rock salt ingredients, like magnesium, chloride, or acetate based ice melts, rock salt can be corrosive in large concentrations.
-It’s best to use a household spreader, or ask us to help if you require a bigger job.
+It’s best to use a household spreader or ask us to help if you require a bigger job.
 If not, spreading it out by hand will do just fine, just be sure you’re wearing gloves to protect yourself from the salt and the cold.

 Throw salt consistently to create a thin layer on the surface.
 If you’ve applied too much in one area you can brush it out with a broom.
 Each type of rock salt has different guidelines on how thick or thin your application should be.